LiskArchive/lips/proposals/lip-properties-serialization-and-initial-values-of-the-interoperability-module.md

 ### Properties of the Interoperability Module

 Each interoperable sidechain maintains a chain account for the mainchain, while the mainchain maintains an account for each registered sidechain.
-Correspondingly, on a sidechain we denote with ''partner chain'' the mainchain, while on mainchain we denote with ''partner chain'' the relevant sidechain.
+Correspondingly, on a sidechain we denote with ''partner chain'' the mainchain, while on the mainchain we denote with ''partner chain'' the relevant sidechain.

 Each chain also includes an account storing the chain name and ID in the ecosystem as well as the current chain nonce.
 This ''own chain'' account is present by default in the mainchain, while on a sidechain is created by the mainchain registration command.

 <img src="lip-introduce-interoperability-module/store.png" width="80%">

 _Figure 2: A summary of the Interoperability module store.
 The Interoperability module defines 4 stores: the outbox store for outbox roots, the account store for partner chain accounts and the own chain account, and the terminated chains to allow for recovery commands.
-The name and network ID stores, keeping track of the names and network IDs of registered sidechains, are present only on mainchain._
+The name and network ID stores, keeping track of the names and network IDs of registered sidechains, are present only on the mainchain._

 ### Message Forwarding and the Role of the Lisk Mainchain

 In the Lisk ecosystem, the Lisk mainchain plays a central role, distinct from any other chain.
 It acts as an intermediary chain, [relaying cross-chain messages between sidechains][CCU-LIP].
 This has a few notable advantages:

 1. Relayers only need to follow the chosen sidechain and the mainchain.
-All CCMs sent to a given chain will go through the sidechain outbox on mainchain.
+All CCMs sent to a given chain will go through the sidechain outbox on the mainchain.
 2. The mainchain guarantees that messages are available and can be delivered to active sidechains.
 In the case in which the receiving sidechain is not active, the messages are returned to their sending chain.
 This allows the sidechain protocol to remain simple and agnostic to the state of other sidechains.
 In particular, transaction handling does not require knowledge of all potential receiving chains.

 ### Inbox and Outbox